rrelledge/redislabs-docs/content/rc/databases/delete-database.md

 1. Confirm your choice.

-The database and all of its data and configurations is now deleted.
+The database and all of its data and configurations are now deleted.